Robert Stewart, of Irry

-Robert Stewart of Irry (1598–1662) was an Irish rebel.
+Robert Stewart of Irry (1612–1662) was a member of the British landlord establishment in Ireland as well one time Irish rebel.
 A colonel in the army, he was a prominent figure in the Irish Rebellion of 1641 and afterwards defended against the Cromwellian conquest of Ireland as Governor of the Castles of Antrim and Toome.
-His home outside Stewartstown, County Tyrone - Irry, sometimes also spelt Eary - was later renamed Stuart Hall by his grandson, the 7th Baron Castle Stewart.
+His home outside Stewartstown, County Tyrone - Irry, sometimes also spelt Eary (modern-day townland of Eary Lower, Donaghenry parish) - was later renamed Stuart Hall by his grandson, the 7th Baron Castle Stewart.
 He died at Roughan Castle.

 Parents

 In the many histories written on his family, Colonel the Hon.
 Robert Stewart of Irry is always described as the third and youngest son of Andrew Stewart, 3rd Lord Ochiltree and afterwards the 1st Baron Castle Stewart by his wife Margaret, daughter of Sir John Kennedy of Blairquhan Castle, Ayrshire.
 According to R.G.S.
 King, the Colonel's father was first cousin of 1st Baron Castle Stewart.
 King puts forward plausible evidence that Colonel Stewart was in fact the son of William Stewart of Fiugh and Mary O'Neill (d.1615), daughter of Sir Cormac O'Neill, son of Conn O'Neill, 1st Earl of Tyrone.
 He states that William of Fiugh was the son of Robert (uncle of the 1st Baron Castle Stewart/3rd Lord Ochiltree) who was the fifth son of Andrew Stewart, 2nd Lord Ochiltree.
 His evidence is based on a pedigree drawn up by James Stewart for his father George Roe Stewart of Termon and Canon John Grainger's pedigree of the Edwards family of Castlegore, County Tyrone.